Only, “everyone” is wrong.

 But while the community property may be liable for your spouse’s debts, you personally aren’t liable if you didn’t incur the debt.

-Further, in California, there is no liability for garden variety debts of the other spouse once the marriage ends: your spouse’s debts don’t follow you after the marriage unless the judgment of dissolution so provides.
+Once the marriage ends, your spouse’s debts don’t follow you after the marriage unless the judgment of dissolution awards a debt to you.

 Creation of community property